-26 The Christian (ὁ Χριστιανός) can best be described as "a Christ partisan, one who associates or identifies with Christ" (See BDAG, 1090).
+&lt;sup>26 The Christian (ὁ Χριστιανός) can best be described as "a Christ partisan, one who associates or identifies with Christ" (See BDAG, 1090).
 Therefore, the Christian's primary allegiance belongs to Christ.
 As His ambassadors, we represent Jesus and His interests, not ourselves or our own interests (2 Cor 5:20).
 Therefore, our adherence to Christ must reign supreme and supersede all other relationships, loyalties, or cultural identifiers, including ethnicity and/or land of origin or residence.
 Christ's commitments must be the Christian's commitments, for we are His (Matt 10:24-25; Luke 6:40; 1 Cor 3:23; Eph 5:1-2).
 In His flesh and by His blood, Jesus has created one new body, the Church, which is composed of saints from all ethnicities (Eph 2:11-22; Rev 5:9-10; 7:9).
 The nations are the Messiah's inheritance (Ps 2:7-8), and since evangelizing and making disciples of those nations remained a clear priority of Jesus Christ (Matt 28:18-20; Acts 1:8; 9:15-16; 22:21; 26:14-18), it should be of the utmost importance to His followers, who only have access to God as a result of Christ's perfect work and by the power of the eternal Spirit (Rom 5:2; Eph 2:18; 3:12; Heb 9:13-14).

-one, and the different members openly praise the Lord with "a" loud voice.
-"When [different ethnic groups] unite in worship to God, the beauty of their praise will echo the depth and greatness of God's beauty far more than if the redeemed were from only a few different people groups."27 God has therefore sovereignly ordained that unity and diversity typifies heavenly worship.
-Moreover, the fact that all nations will worship God underscores the fact that He is universally praiseworthy.28 "The fame, greatness, and worth of an object of beauty increases in proportion to the diversity of those who recognize its beauty. ...
-Thus the diversity of the source of human admiration will testify to [God's] incomparable glory."29 Finally, the new Jerusalem boasts the tree of life, the leaves of which serve for the healing of the nations (Rev 22:2).
+redeemed were from only a few different people groups."
+God has therefore sovereignly ordained that unity and diversity typifies heavenly worship.
+Moreover, the fact that all nations will worship God underscores the fact that He is universally praiseworthy.
+"The fame, greatness, and worth of an object of beauty increases in proportion to the diversity of those who recognize its beauty. ...
+Thus the diversity of the source of human admiration will testify to [God's] incomparable glory."
+Finally, the new Jerusalem boasts the tree of life, the leaves of which serve for the healing of the nations (Rev 22:2).
 Since Christians serve the Triune Lord and pray for His will to be done on earth as it is in heaven (Matt 6:9-13), both the local and the universal church must strive to value and embrace the unity and diversity of the One whose image we bear (Col 3:10-11).